samfeldstein/notebook/content/notes/design-for-emergence.md

 tags: ["design"]
 ---

-Design for emergence serves the "long-tail" of user needs.
+Design for emergence serves the ["long-tail"](notes/long-tail-user-needs.md) of user needs.

-## The Problem with Long-tail User Needs

-> *Long-tail user needs, like “Is this passable at low tide?” represent a comparatively small group of people, yet the investment required to build an adequate solution often remains the same.*
->
-> Kasey Klimes, "When to Design for Emergence"

-## How to Design for Emergence

 According to Gordon Brander, design for emergence needs: